ectomancer/partition/README.md

-Pure Python partition function, no imports, ported from Sage.
+Pure Python partition function, no imports, ported from SageMath.